fooltowise/NeroNotes/Nero's Notes/Heico, Transdigm and PMA Parts.md

 ### Is that because you don't have an ongoing supply chain?

 Yes, they're not building 80 castings a year to support production, then adding another 10 to support fielded aircraft.
 Now somebody has to pour 10 castings to get into the cycle to be able to build it.
 That is why GE, Pratt & Whitney and Honeywell have similar pricing; it's simply the nature of standard economics supply and demand.
 As those platforms transfer from in production to out of production, how aggressively will you capture margin to offset those increased costs?
 Will you do it over a slower burn where it affects your margins, or will you do it on a more aggressive schedule because you don't know the timescale?
 With Covid, everybody thought there would be massive aircraft retirements, but that didn't happen.
-If it did, it would have clobbered many people, especially if you were capturing that on a slower burn like HEICO versus a more rapid burn like TransDigm, who wanted to displace those costs on the front end.
+If it did, it would have clobbered many people, especially if you were capturing that on a slower burn like [[HEICO]] versus a more rapid burn like TransDigm, who wanted to displace those costs on the front end.
 They chose to be more aggressive on pricing as opposed to needing a longer period of time to offset those increased costs.

 ### Is everyone in the industry doing the same thing?

 Yes, you can look it up in the annual reports.
 United Technologies and Honeywell did it, and it was so funny when we would have negotiations, because we would simply pull their page and tell them they said they were giving 13% and we're only asking for 8%, so what is the problem?

 ### Why is HEICOs operating margin around 20 whereas TransDigm is double?
-Are you saying it's not primarily due to TransDigm jacking up prices more than HEICO?
+Are you saying it's not primarily due to TransDigm jacking up prices more than [[HEICO]]?
 What other factors might be at play?

-TransDigm is more of an OEM whereas HEICO is more of a conglomerate.
+TransDigm is more of an OEM whereas [[HEICO]] is more of a conglomerate.
 You have to also remember the industrial side of the business.

 ### Yes, that's true.

 Think about distribution margins.
 There was a Deloitte article in 2020 which spoke about the aerospace market and they broke down the areas of participation and margins.
 Air framers and aero structures are in a single digit market, whereas system integrators and MRO suppliers are double digit margin, mid-teens to 20s.
 Distributors and component suppliers are also double-digit margins but between 30% and 50%.
 If you look at that article, you will see each company's portfolio, which will tell you why and where they are at.
 TransDigm is more of a tier 2 or 3 supplier, which is components, parts and some sub-systems.
-Triumph is more of a sub-systems supplier now they have got rid of their aero structure business, and are more in line with TransDigm margins than where they were previously.
-HEICO also fits within that, but I'm not sure how big their distribution business is within their portfolio.
+Triumph is more of a sub-systems supplier now they have got rid of their aero structure business, and are more in line with TransDigm margins than where they were previously. [[HEICO]] also fits within that, but I'm not sure how big their distribution business is within their portfolio.

 ### Would it be safe to say that TransDigm, specifically when it comes to PMA, is not more aggressive than anybody else in the PMA space alone?